hafriedlander/php-peg/README.md

   - A key / value pair in the result array node
   - A rule-attached method INCLUDING `$` ( i.e. `function $foo()` )

 If no value is found it will then check if a method or a property excluding the $ exists on the parser.
-If neither of those is found the expression will be replaced with an exmpty string/
+If neither of those is found the expression will be replaced with an empty string/

 #### As tokens

 The token will be looked up to find a value, which must be the name of a matching rule.
 That rule will then be matched against as if the token was a recurse token for that rule.

 To find the name of the rule to match against, the expression stack will be travelled up checking for one of the following:

   - A key / value pair in the result array node
   - A rule-attached method INCLUDING `$` ( i.e. `function $foo()` )

 If no value is found it will then check if a method or a property excluding the $ exists on the parser.
-If neither of those if found the rule will fail to match.
+If neither of those is found the rule will fail to match.

 #### Tricks and traps

-Be careful against using a token expression when you meant to use a terminal expression
+Be careful against using a token expression when you meant to use a terminal expression, for example:

 <pre><code>
 	quoted_good: q:/['"]/ string "$q"